-Well, this cupcake has neither artificial colors OR flavors.
+Well, these strawberry hi-hat cupcakes have neither artificial colors OR flavors.
 Yep, that vivid pink hue is au naturale, baby.

 I got the idea to make this cupcake when I was trying to brainstorm fun Valentine’s day ideas.
 What’s more classic on Valentine’s day than chocolate covered strawberries?
 (Answer: Roses.
 But do we eat those?
 Exactly)